5 Key Areas of Development

 Intellectual Development

 Students undertake a wide range of subjects during their time at JNY in order to broaden their knowledge of the world around them.
 The aim of the intellectual curricula is to promote an interest in study and to make learning accessible, interesting and challenging.
-The curricula at JNY follow the following pattern: Cambridge Checkpoint at Primary Level, Cambridge IGCSE at Secondary Four Level and Cambridge AS & A Levels at Junior College.
+The curricula at JNY follow the following pattern: Cambridge Checkpoint at Primary Level, Cambridge IGCSE at Upper Secondary Levels and Cambridge AS & A Levels at Junior College.
 The school offers YCT and HSK exams from Beijing to aid those students who wish to attend a Chinese University.
 In addition, the school provides opportunities for students who show great interest or have talents in various fields of specialisation, to attend special training programmes and events.
 The area of Intellectual Development is overseen by the Academic Team.

 Physical Development